FAQs

 • How can I make an appointment?

 University of Richmond students currently enrolled in credit-bearing courses can log in to the WLC Student Portal to book appointments.
-Appointments can be booked 24 hours to 30 days in advance.
-Most services also offer drop-in hours; see our service pages for additional information.
+Appointments can be booked up to 12 hours in advance for most services.
+Many of our services also offer drop-in hours, which do not require advanced booking.
+See our service pages for additional information.

 • What are drop-ins?